 Frequently Asked Questions

-What if I don’t have the seven required competency areas?
+What if I don’t have the six required competency areas?

 Can I complete my competency courses and take graduate courses at the same time?